University Policy 12140

 3. Definitions

-3.1 Camera Control Managers
+3.1 Camera Access Users

 3.2 Content

 All information, whether audio or video, captured by a Public Safety Camera System.
-This includes system logs, stills, snapshots, stop action, and video images whether transient, displayed, or recorded.
+This includes system logs, stills, snapshots, stop action, and video images, whether transient, displayed, or recorded.

 3.3 Personal Areas

-A location where a reasonable person would expect privacy such as residence hall living quarters, public restrooms, locker rooms, or other areas as defined by law.
+A location where a reasonable person would expect privacy, such as residence hall living quarters, public restrooms, locker rooms, or other areas as defined by law.

 3.4 Public Safety Camera Systems

 A fixed or moveable camera used for monitoring or recording public and Personal Areas for the purposes of enhancing public safety, discouraging theft and other criminal activities, monitoring ingress and egress, and investigating University policy violations.
-It includes the camera’s Content and any physical spaces, electronic service, software, or hardware directly supporting or deploying the camera.
+It includes the camera’s Content and any physical spaces, electronic services, software, or hardware directly supporting or deploying the camera.

 4. Responsibilities and Procedures

-4.2 Emergency Situations
+4.1 Emergency Situations

 During emergency situations, the Associate Vice President for Public Safety will: